-Note(s): Usually offered every other year.
-This course is intended for students in their second, third or fourth year of study.
+Note(s): This course is intended for students in their second, third or fourth year of study.

 FRF453 Le roman canadien-français avant la Révolution tranquille

 This course is a study of the development of the French-Canadian novel before the Quiet Revolution.
 After discussing a few basic historical and theoretical principles, we will examine the novels that mark the important phases of this development.
 Emphasis will be placed on themes and ideologies in a sociohistoric context.